 • Usually more expensive

 A low roof slope has a vertical/horizontal roof pitch of 3:12 or less.
 These are used for residential and commercial applications.
-Montana building codes note some key differences in construction between systems greater than 2 units vertical to 12 units horizontal and those that are even flatter than this.
+Building codes note some key differences in construction between systems greater than 2 units vertical to 12 units horizontal and those that are even flatter than this.

 A gentle slope allows wind to pass easily over the top of a building.
 These models are often preferred in built-up areas for this reason, especially if neighboring buildings also use a low pitch.
 If your property is the only structure with a steep gradient nearby, the wind might hit you harder than your neighbors!